The Eventful History Of Craps

 The legalisation of gambling in Nevada in 1931 marked the start of a new era for craps.
 When the Las Vegas Strip began to develop in the 1940s and 50s, craps was front and centre.

 Casinos like the Flamingo, the Sands, and later Caesars Palace built large craps pits, knowing that the energy of the tables would draw crowds.
-Dealers barked out the action, players crowded in shoulder to shoulder, and when someone hit a winning roll, the entire pit erupted with cheers.
+Dealers barked out the action, gamblers crowded in shoulder to shoulder, and when someone hit a winning roll, the entire pit erupted with cheers.

 Craps became the social centrepiece of Vegas.
-Unlike blackjack or roulette, which could feel solitary, craps was communal, dozens of players betting together, rooting for the shooter.
+Unlike blackjack or roulette, which could feel solitary, craps was communal, dozens of gamblers betting together, rooting for the shooter.
 The camaraderie and spectacle made craps the liveliest game in town.

 By the 1960s, craps was firmly entrenched as the quintessential Vegas game.
 Celebrities like Frank Sinatra and the Rat Pack were spotted at the tables, cementing craps as not just a game of chance, but a symbol of glamour and cool.